LaiSensei/CodeEditor-ProMax/README.md

 - **Authentication:** Register, login, logout, email verification, and password reset (forgot password) using Firebase Auth.
 - **Problem Viewing:** Problems are stored in Firestore and displayed in a dashboard.
 Each problem has a title, difficulty, description, and starter code.
-- **Code Editor & Live Preview:** Uses Monaco Editor for a professional editing experience and react-live for live React code execution and preview.
+- **Code Editor & Multi-Language Execution:** Uses Monaco Editor for a professional editing experience.
+Supports JavaScript, Python, Java, and C++ with syntax highlighting and backend execution via Judge0.
+- **AI Prompter Sidebar:** Chat with an AI assistant (OpenAI GPT-4.1 Mini or GPT-4o).
+Supports code generation, analysis, and debugging.
+Output is rendered with markdown, code blocks, and copy buttons.
+- **Markdown & Code Rendering:** AI output supports markdown formatting, syntax-highlighted code blocks, and copy-to-clipboard for code.
+- **Chat History:** Full chat history is displayed in the sidebar, showing both user prompts and AI responses.
-- **Error Handling:** Syntax and runtime errors are displayed below the editor.
+- **Error Handling:** Syntax and runtime errors are displayed in the preview window.
 Monaco provides inline syntax error highlighting.
 - **Submission Storage:** User code submissions are saved to Firestore with user, problem, code, and timestamp.
 - **Password Reset:** Users can request a password reset email from the login page.

-## Limitations & Future Improvements

-- **Code Execution:** Only JavaScript/React code is supported in the editor and preview.
-Code is executed in-browser using react-live and Babel, which is suitable for MVP/demo purposes but not for running untrusted or infinite-loop code securely.
-- **No Automated Correctness Checking:** The platform does not currently run user code against test cases or provide pass/fail feedback.
-For a production system, you would add a backend code runner (e.g., Judge0) and test case support.
-- **Single Language:** Only JavaScript/React is supported.
-Multi-language support would require backend integration with a code execution API.
-- **Security:** For a real-world platform, additional sandboxing and security measures would be needed for code execution.

 ## Development